SECTION 1: Library Mission

 It is the customer’s responsibility to keep track of when their library materials are due.

-The library helps by sending courtesy notifications by text and/or email when library materials are 1, 10, 20, and 30 days overdue.
+The library helps by sending courtesy notifications by text and/or email on the day library materials are due plus 10, 20, and 30 days overdue.
 Failure to receive these courtesy notices does not relieve the borrower of the obligation to return or renew the borrowed materials by the due date, does not justify a reduction in fines or exempt the borrower from paying late fees.

 Accounts are not referred to the collection agency until they are 41 days (more than 6 weeks) overdue.
 There is plenty of time to return materials before the collection agency process takes effect.